Home » Technology » IPS vs VA

-The main indicator of the TV’s quality is the quality of the image on the screen, which largely depends on the technology used in the display.
+The main sign of a TV’s quality is the image on the screen.
+This depends a lot on the display technology used.
 VA or IPS technologies are used for LCD TVs, but which is better for screen construction?

 If you don’t want to bother with theory, you can answer right away: